dankuck/vue-easeljs/README-draft.md

 The difference is that caching has an impact on performance.
 In many cases it increases an element's speed, but if the cache needs to refresh often it can decrease speed.

-Caching exists for those performance purposes and also because it will be necessary when filters are implemented in a future version of this library.

 # Filters attribute